Career Conversations: Victoria Celano ’13

 The advice I would give to a student or alum who is considering graduate school is to go out into the world, gain some experience, and be certain of the type of graduate education you want.
 I would also suggest that if you decide to go back to graduate school, really lean into it!
 It’s one of those great opportunities to learn and to be around people who are different from you.
 One of the biggest reasons I chose the University of Chicago is because they encourage a diversity of opinion.
 They want people to engage in thoughtful discussion.

-If you’d like to read more stories from our Career Conversations series, watch for our new Alumni Career Services page — coming soon in spring 2019!
+If you’d like to read more stories from our Career Conversations series, check out our Alumni Career Services program.